ICTS Medical Student Research Program (MSRP) Available Faculty Mentors

 4. The relationship between nutrition knowledge and risk factors for low energy availability in NCAA athletes

-King, Christine – PhD, Associate Professor, Biomedical Engineering
+King, Christine – PhD, Assistant Professor, Biomedical Engineering

-Kiser, Philip – PhD, PharmD, Assistant Professor, Physiology and Biophysics
+Kiser, Philip – PhD, PharmD, Associate Professor, Physiology and Biophysics

 My laboratory studies the enzymes, transporters, and binding proteins that constitute a metabolic pathway known as the visual cycle as well as a variety of other proteins important for the health of the retina.
-We use an array of experimental techniques and methodologies, including X-ray crystallography, spectroscopy, enzyme kinetics, evolutionary analysis, knockout mouse models, histological and in vivo structural characterization, and pharmacological approaches to answer important questions about the structure and function of these proteins.
-Major emphasis is placed on the use of such information to develop effective therapeutics for currently untreatable retinal diseases.https://www.faculty.uci.edu/profile.cfm?faculty_id=6487
+We use an array of experimental techniques and methodologies, including knockout mouse models, histological and in vivo structural characterization, pharmacological approaches, X-ray crystallography, spectroscopy, enzyme kinetics, and evolutionary analysis to answer important questions about the structure and function of these proteins.
+Major emphasis is placed on the use of such information to develop effective therapeutics for currently untreatable retinal diseases.

 Kraus, Christina – MD, FAAD, Assistant Professor of Dermatology